sjackwu/DualFinder/README.md

 Background

 1. Total Commander (previously known as Windows Commander) does not have Mac version
-2. The alternative apps try to fulfill the vacancy using various approaches:
-2a.
-Plugin to Finder - XtraFinder & TotalFinder
+2. The alternative apps try to fulfill the vacancy using various approaches:\n 2a.
+Plugin to Finder - XtraFinder & TotalFinder\n
 2b.
-Stand alone app - PathFinder, Double Commander and Commander One
+Stand alone app - PathFinder, Double Commander and Commander One\n
 3. Reasons *not* to choose these solution:
 3a.
-Pricy
+Pricy\n
 3b.
 Have another app running in addition to Finder, which is required for "select file" dialog

 Solution